citizen-stig/rollup-starter/GETTING_STARTED_WITH_CELESTIA.md

   --genesis-path=configs/celestia/genesis.json
 ```

-Your node will begin posting empty batches to maintain rollup liveness.
+Your node will begin posting batches to Celestia.
+You can monitor activity in the [Celestia block explorer](https://mocha.celenium.io/) by searching for your namespace.
-You can open the Celestia block explorer, find your namespace and see that blobs are posted from the address of your light node.

 ### Testing Transactions